Issues

 During my term, we adopted the first ever Jeffco Trails Plan.
 The plan identifies new trail opportunities and increases trail connectivity.

-Our goal is to provide residents access to a trail or greenspace within a 10-minute walk in the plains and a 10-minute drive in the mountain areas.
+Our goal is to provide residents access to a trail or green space within a 10-minute walk in the plains and a 10-minute drive in the mountain areas.
 We also adopted the Conservation Greenprint 2020-2025 – a plan for acquiring another 3,000 acres of open space, understanding our role in a changing climate, increasing wildfire mitigation, and focusing on greater equity, especially across underserved populations.

 In addition, I strongly advocated for and supported our Open Space team as Jeffco:

 • Hosted record high park visitation at Open Space Parks during the pandemic.
-All 27 parks remained open throughout the year, providing Jeffco residents and visitors with much needed outdoor activities.
+All 27 parks remained open throughout the year, providing Jeffco residents and visitors with much-needed outdoor activities.

 • Led the grand opening of the Clear Creek Canyon Park, Gateway Segment, including a “cable-cutting” ceremony with county commissioners.
 The 65-mile-long Peaks to Plains Trail will one day connect the South Platte Trail in Denver to Loveland Pass and then westward all the way to Glenwood Springs.